Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe card in the center left represents how you feel about your partner.
-The Hermit: Withdrawal from events and relationship to introspect and gather strength.
+Click for DetailsThe card at the bottom of the circle represents something you did to bring the situation about.
+Great Race of Yith: Withdrawal from events and relationship to introspect and gather strength.
 Seeking the inner voice or calling upon vision from within.
 A need of understanding and advice, or a wise man who will offer knowing guidance.
 Personal experience and thoughtful temperance.